The Edison State Community College Federal School Code is 012750.

 The Sheryl Brinley Memorial Scholarship was established by members of the Business and Professional Women's Association located in Darke County.
 Sheryl's commitment to the club and its philosophy inspired them to establish a scholarship in her memory for a female adult student from Darke County studying business.

 This scholarship is designed for Darke County residents.
-Preference is given to those taking classes at Edison State Community College Darke County Campus.
+Preference is given to those taking classes at the Edison State at Greenville location.

 The John J. Dugan Memorial Scholarship, established in 2004 by his wife, Jean, memorializes Miami County Commissioner John J. Dugan.
 This scholarship is awarded annually to full-time Miami County students majoring in history, political science, government or pre-law.